 Northalsted (also known as Boystown) is one of the most country’s inclusive LGBTQ+ communities and the oldest officially recognized gay neighborhood in the United States.
 It’s known for its welcoming vibe, nonstop nightlife, LGBTQ-owned businesses, and excellent dining options.
 It’s also the center of some of Chicago’s most popular events and festivals.

 Stroll the award-winning Legacy Walk, the world’s only outdoor LGBTQ history museum.
 Located on Halsted Street from Belmont Avenue to Grace Street, the Legacy Walk commemorates LGBTQ+ heroes and historical events with colorful monuments.

-Boystown is also the heart of the city’s annual Pride Month celebrations.
+The neighborhood is also the heart of the city’s annual Pride Month celebrations.
 The party starts at Pride Fest, with two days of music, food, dancing, drag queens, and more.
 The celebrations culminate with the famed Chicago Pride Parade, a spectacular procession that draws an estimated one million spectators each year.
-The pride doesn’t stop there — Boystown’s Northalsted Market Days in August is the largest street festival in the Midwest.
+The pride doesn’t stop there — Northalsted Market Days in August is the largest street festival in the Midwest.

 Explore like a local

 Find the secret alley entrance to bargain threads at Ragstock.
 Get sassy at Kit Kat Lounge & Supper Club, where dinner is served with a tableside drag show.
 Enjoy stylish dishes pulled from a wood fired oven at Wood, a Michelin Bib Gourmand recipient.

 Chicago Greeter: free guided tours